 For Free Shipping on orders over $100 apply promocode FREESHIP100 at checkout.* Cannot be used in conjunction with any other promocode or price matching

 We also offer Click and Collect FREE.
-Order online and collect your order from any of our 7 stores in WA, or our new Kitchen Warehouse store in Preston, Victoria.
+Order online and collect your order from any of our 7 stores in WA, or our new Kitchen Warehouse store in Preston, Victoria and North Lakes, Queensland.
 More Nationwide Click & Collect locations will be available later in 2017.

-You can Click and Collect your order if you live in WA or VIC.
+You can Click and Collect your order if you live in WA, VIC or QLD.
 More Click & Collect locations will be available soon.
 Once your Click & Collect order has been processed it will be couriered to your chosen Kitchen Warehouse store.
 We will contact you by email when your full order is ready to be collected.

 Laminated or forged high-carbon stainless steel blades hold sharp and durable edges.